skrivov/erapp/README.md

 ## Analysis of Requirements

-On one hand, there is a requirement to build a conversational agent for the analysis of receipts.
+On one hand, there is a requirement to build a conversational agent for the analysis of taxi receipts from uber/lyft.
 On the other hand, there is an invitation to design a reliable and flexible system for submitting expense reimbursements.

 **The core and most important requirement:** Make sure that submitted data trigger the appropriate rule.